jundalisay/spblist/content/en/news/about.md

 Core Team |
 --- | ---
 [Juan](https://www.linkedin.com/in/jundalisay/) | Founder of Superphysics and Pantrypoints.
 Started it in 2012 as an alternative economic science which ballooned into Superphysics.
-He has a "Line of Intuition" and "Solomon Ring" -- 2 components essential for this kind of work.
+He has a "[Line of Intuition](/research/benham/palmistry/part-2/chapter-14b-intuition)" and "Solomon Ring" -- 2 components essential for this kind of work.
 He got samadhi in 2008.
 [Lam](https://www.linkedin.com/in/baolamnguyen/) | Joined Juan in 2017 to build Pantrypoints.
 Like Juan, she has a "Line of Intuition" and "Solomon Ring".
 She is still trying to get samadhi.
  <!-- Pantrypoints then , likes to read and write about the works from the Enlightenment -->
 <!-- She writes about economics, business, and history -->

 Rest of the Team |
 --- | ---
 Jose | An alternative medicine practitioner since the 2000s, focusing on homeopathy and naturopathy, though he has tried doing Chinese medicine.
 He has gotten samadhi a few times in India.
 Jing | Vice-President of an agriculture association.
-He is keen on using Bio Superphysics for agriculture
+He is a Catholic and does not care about samadhi.
+However, he is very keen on using Bio Superphysics for agriculture
+Ehmil | Geologist.
+He is an Evangelical and also doesn't care about samadhi.
+But he is interested in Cartesian Physics for geological applications such as earthquake detection.
 Adrian | Mobile and Python developer.
 He has helped debug the Pantrypoints mobile apps.

 <!-- Jing likes to write about agriculture, data science, and the earth sciences -->
 <!-- Michael | Michael focuses on tech, with diverse topics such as blockchain, artificial intelligence